 Music.
 Harmony.
 Community.
 Barbershop.

-Sweet Adelines International was founded in 1945, and what began as a small group of women who loved to sing has developed into a 501(c)(3) nonprofit organization that bridges continents and unites women from around the world in their mutual love of music.
+Sweet Adelines International was founded in 1945, and what began as a small group of women who loved to sing has developed into a 501(c)(3) nonprofit organization that bridges continents and unites singers from around the world in their mutual love of music.

 Harmony Heartland Region 4 is a thriving region of Sweet Adelines International devoted to teaching and performing a cappella barbershop style harmony.
 Our mission is "To engage, educate, and support members of Harmony Heartland Region 4 and future barbershop singers."
-We are proud members of Sweet Adelines International, and we'd love for you to be a part of this international musical sisterhood.
+We are proud members of Sweet Adelines International, and we'd love for you to be a part of this international musical journey.

 Our members love to perform for our communities, our families, and our friends!
 Choruses and quartets can be found entertaining at various community events and at their own chorus shows.
 We have great fun together as singers and performers and life-long friendships are made in our choruses, between choruses in our region, and throughout our worldwide organization!